MakerReduxCorp/grammar/docs/workstep.rst

 ..

     *For the amount needed, what is the unit of measurement.
-Defaults to hours.*
+Defaults to hr (hours.)*

 .. raw:: html